dotnet/project-system/docs/repo/property-pages/property-specification.md

 ## Link Actions

-It is useful to insert hyperlinks between properties that either link to URLs or perform arbitrary actions.
-This can be achieved via the `ActionLink` editor type.
+It is useful to insert hyperlinks between properties that either: **link to URLs**, **perform arbitrary actions**, or **focus a property or property page/category**.
+This can be achieved via the `LinkAction` editor type.
 The underlying property type does not matter, as no value is presented.

 Clicking the hyperlink can either open a URL or invoke a callback.